Just For Fun: Abusing the Kardashev Scale for Fun and Profit

 However, for the Covenant, it should be noted that much of their tech is taken from Forerunner ruins, and is mostly set up by the Engineers, possibly explaining the gaps.

-As of Halo 4 it was stated that Humanity was fighting both the Forerunners and the Flood at the same time, or at least fighting the Forerunners and running from the Flood.
+In Halo 4 prehistoric Humanity was fighting both the Forerunners and the Flood at the same time, or at least fighting the Forerunners and running from the Flood.
+Forerunner technology was capable of sterilizing an entire galaxy, which would put Forerunners and ancient humans at a high Type II.